drothschild/phase-0/week-1/reflections.md

 - help I don't believe we used the help command, just the man command.

 # 1.4 Forking and Cloning Reflection
+Creating a new repository: log on to Github, go to your profile, and pull down the plus signal menu on the upper right hand side.
+Click New repository.
+Give it a name, select the options and licensing you want, and click create

+To fork an existing Github repository, go to it and click fork on the right hand side of the screen.
+Select whether you want to clone it as yourself or as an organization.
+Click Ok.

+To clone a repo, first copy its clone url from the middle right hand side of the screen.
+Then go to your terminal, navigate to the folder you want to clone it to, and type "git clone " and then your copied url.
+You may have to enter your github password.

+Forking a repository is essential to collaboration.
+You need to fork so that you can work on an existing project, and possibly send your contributions back to the main project.